 So, there you have it, these are the three considerations to have as to whether or not a term-life plan is better for you.

 To recap, if you need coverage for a short duration of less than 20 years, a term life plan is more suitable than a whole-life plan.

 If, however, you need long-term coverage of more than 20 years, a term life plan may be better if you can deliver a consistent return of more than 4-6% per year.

 All of these can also be found in my eBook: “The Price Of Financial Freedom” which will provide you with a comprehensive guide to help you achieve financial freedom and live life on your terms in the shortest amount of time.

 You can download a copy of it for free on my website:

-If you do not know how to get started with your insurance planning or do not have the time to manage your finances or do the necessary market research, you can consider engaging an Independent Financial Advisor who can help you make sense of the market, accelerate your progress and achieve financial freedom by 5 to 10 years earlier!
+If you do not know how to get started with your financial planning or if you do not have the time to manage your finances or do the necessary market research, you can consider engaging an Independent Financial Advisor who can help you make sense of the market, accelerate your progress and achieve financial freedom by 5 to 10 years earlier!

-To find out more about how you can benefit from my financial and insurance planning services, you can check out what I do on my website:
+To find out more information about how you can benefit from my financial and insurance planning services, you can check out what I do on my website here:

 Daniel is a Licensed Independent Financial Consultant with MAS and a Certified Financial Planner (CFP®).